marcoparello/CTF-Writeups/n00bzCTF-2024/Web/Passwordless.md

 print(uid)
 ```

-I then run `passwordless_solve.py`, which results in:
+I then ran `passwordless_solve.py`, which resulted in:

 ```txt
 3c68e6cc-15a7-59d4-823c-e7563bbb326c